mcheaman/mcheaman/README.md

 Hi!
 I'm Mason, a Software Development Engineer formerly employed at Amazon.
-After being impacted by an org-wide layoff, I am currently looking for a new development opportunity in the greater Seattle area or remote location.
+After being impacted by an org-wide layoff, I am currently looking for a new development opportunity in the greater Seattle area or remote.

 Stay awhile and checkout the exciting projects I have worked on!
 ![Work Examples, Resume, and Documentation](https://github.com/mcheaman/mc_docs)